The World in Ruins

 | GATT (1947) | Trade liberalization (not part of Bretton Woods but complementary) | N/A |

-The Bretton Woods system, supplemented by the Marshall Plan ($13.3 billion in aid to Western Europe between 1948 and 1952) and the General Agreement on Tariffs and Trade (GATT), provided the monetary and institutional framework for what economic historians often call the Golden Age of Capitalism.
-Between 1950 and 1973, the advanced industrial economies grew at rates never seen before and never matched since.
+Supplemented by the Marshall Plan β $13.3 billion in aid to Western Europe between 1948 and 1952 β and the General Agreement on Tariffs and Trade, the Bretton Woods system provided the monetary framework for what economic historians often call the Golden Age of Capitalism.
+Between 1950 and 1973, the advanced industrial economies grew at rates never seen before or since.

-The numbers were extraordinary.
-Real GDP per capita in Western Europe grew at an average annual rate of 4.1% between 1950 and 1973, compared to 1.3% during the period 1913-1950.
-Japan's growth was even more spectacular, averaging 8.1% per year.
-World trade expanded at roughly 7% annually, three times faster than in any previous era.
-Unemployment in the major industrial economies remained below 3% for most of the period.
-This was also an era of remarkable convergence: the war-devastated economies of Europe and Japan steadily closed the productivity gap with the United States.
+Real GDP per capita in Western Europe rose at an average annual rate of 4.1 percent during those years, compared to 1.3 percent in the turbulent decades from 1913 to 1950.
+Japan's growth was even more dramatic, averaging 8.1 percent per year.
+World trade expanded at roughly 7 percent annually β three times faster than in any previous era.
+Unemployment in the major industrial economies rarely exceeded 3 percent, and the war-devastated economies of Europe and Japan steadily closed the productivity gap with the United States in an era of broad convergence.

 Source: US gold reserves in billions of dollars, from Federal Reserve historical data

-The stability of fixed exchange rates was both a cause and consequence of this growth.
-Businesses could plan long-term investments without worrying about currency fluctuations.
-The dollar's role as the anchor currency gave the United States an "exorbitant privilege" β a phrase coined by French finance minister Valery Giscard d'Estaing β the ability to borrow abroad in its own currency and run persistent balance-of-payments deficits that would have forced any other country to devalue.
+Fixed exchange rates were both a cause and a consequence of this growth.
+Businesses could plan long-term investments without hedging against currency fluctuations, and the dollar's role as anchor currency gave the United States what French finance minister Valery Giscard d'Estaing memorably called an "exorbitant privilege" β the ability to borrow abroad in its own currency and run persistent balance-of-payments deficits that would have forced any other country to devalue.

-The system contained a fundamental contradiction, first articulated by the Belgian-American economist Robert Triffin in 1960.
-For the global economy to grow, the world needed an increasing supply of dollars to lubricate international trade and serve as reserves.
-But the only way to get those dollars into foreign hands was for the United States to run balance-of-payments deficits.
-As dollar claims accumulated abroad, however, they would eventually exceed the US gold stock, undermining confidence in the dollar's gold convertibility.
-The system was, in Triffin's words, inherently unstable: it required American deficits to function but would be destroyed by the consequences of those deficits.
+Belgian-American economist Robert Triffin identified the system's fatal contradiction in 1960.
+For the global economy to grow, the world needed a steadily expanding supply of dollars to lubricate trade and fill central bank reserves.
+But the only way to put those dollars into foreign hands was for the United States to run balance-of-payments deficits.
+As dollar claims accumulated abroad, they would eventually exceed the American gold stock, undermining confidence in the dollar's convertibility.
+The system required American deficits to function and would be destroyed by the consequences of those deficits.

-By the early 1960s, the Triffin Dilemma was moving from theory to reality.
-Foreign central banks, particularly the Banque de France under President Charles de Gaulle, began converting their dollar holdings into gold at the $35 per ounce rate, draining US gold reserves.
-De Gaulle publicly denounced what he called America's abuse of the dollar's reserve status and advocated a return to the classical gold standard.
-Between 1958 and 1971, US gold reserves fell from $20.6 billion to $10.2 billion, while foreign official dollar claims rose to over $50 billion.
+By the early 1960s, Triffin's paradox was moving from theory to reality.
+Foreign central banks β particularly the Banque de France under President Charles de Gaulle β began converting dollar holdings into gold at the $35-per-ounce rate, draining American reserves.
+De Gaulle made no secret of his contempt for what he called America's abuse of the dollar's privilege, publicly advocating a return to the classical gold standard in a 1965 press conference that sent shockwaves through currency markets.
+Between 1958 and 1971, US gold reserves fell from $20.6 billion to $10.2 billion, while foreign official dollar claims swelled past $50 billion.

-The United States attempted various measures to defend the gold peg without addressing the underlying imbalances.
-The London Gold Pool, a consortium of central banks formed in 1961, intervened in the gold market to suppress prices.
+Washington tried various measures to defend the peg without addressing the underlying imbalances.
+The London Gold Pool β a consortium of central banks formed in 1961 β intervened in the gold market to suppress prices.
 Capital controls were imposed to stem the outflow of dollars.
-The Interest Equalization Tax of 1963 was designed to discourage American investment abroad.
-But these measures were palliative, not curative, and they created distortions of their own β a pattern familiar to anyone who has studied how tail risks accumulate in supposedly stable systems.
+The Interest Equalization Tax of 1963 sought to discourage American investment abroad.
+Each measure was palliative rather than curative, and each created distortions of its own β a pattern familiar to anyone who has studied how tail risks accumulate in supposedly stable systems.

 The Nixon Shock

-By 1971, the situation was untenable.
-The Vietnam War and President Lyndon Johnson's Great Society programs had expanded federal spending without corresponding tax increases, generating inflationary pressures that further eroded confidence in the dollar.
-Britain had already devalued the pound in 1967, and France had devalued the franc in 1969.
-Speculative pressure against the dollar intensified.
+By 1971, the situation had become untenable.
+Vietnam War spending and President Lyndon Johnson's Great Society programs had expanded the federal budget without corresponding tax increases, generating inflationary pressures that further eroded confidence in the dollar.
+Britain had devalued the pound in 1967; France had devalued the franc in 1969.
+Speculative attacks against the dollar intensified through the spring and summer.

 On the weekend of August 13-15, 1971, President Richard Nixon convened a secret meeting of his top economic advisors at Camp David.
-Treasury Secretary John Connally, a forceful Texan with little patience for international monetary niceties, advocated a dramatic unilateral action.
-On the evening of August 15, Nixon went on national television and announced what became known as the Nixon Shock: the United States would suspend the convertibility of the dollar into gold, impose a 10% surcharge on imports, and institute a 90-day wage and price freeze.
+Treasury Secretary John Connally β a forceful Texan who had been sitting in the car next to John F. Kennedy in Dallas and who had little patience for the niceties of international monetary diplomacy β pressed for dramatic unilateral action.
+On the evening of August 15, Nixon appeared on national television and announced what the world would come to call the Nixon Shock: the United States was suspending the convertibility of the dollar into gold, imposing a 10 percent surcharge on imports, and instituting a 90-day wage and price freeze.

-The announcement was presented as a temporary measure, but the gold window was never reopened.
-The Smithsonian Agreement of December 1971 attempted to salvage the fixed-rate system by devaluing the dollar to $38 per ounce and widening the permissible fluctuation bands, but this arrangement lasted barely fourteen months.
-By March 1973, the major currencies were floating freely against each other, and the Bretton Woods era was over.
+Nixon presented the measures as temporary.
+The gold window never reopened.
+The Smithsonian Agreement of December 1971 attempted to salvage fixed rates by devaluing the dollar to $38 per ounce and widening the permissible fluctuation bands, but that arrangement lasted barely fourteen months.
+By March 1973, the major currencies were floating freely against each other.
+Twenty-seven years after Bretton Woods, the system Keynes and White had built was gone.

-The post-Bretton Woods era of floating exchange rates has been characterized by greater exchange rate volatility, periodic currency crises (including the Asian Financial Crisis of 1997), and the rise of new challenges to monetary stability.
-The IMF and World Bank survived the system that created them, evolving into institutions focused on development lending and crisis management in emerging markets.
-The dollar remained the world's dominant reserve currency, though its position has been increasingly questioned.
+Floating exchange rates brought greater currency volatility, periodic crises β including the Asian Financial Crisis of 1997 β and new challenges to monetary stability.
+The IMF and World Bank outlived the system that created them, evolving into institutions focused on development lending and crisis management in emerging markets.
+The dollar, despite losing its gold anchor, remained the world's dominant reserve currency, though its primacy has faced mounting questions in the decades since.

 Related